 The day after, before the sun disappeared for a while.
 I was photographing some daffodils.
-I was lucky to find a few pots of them sitting on a customers patio steps flowering their little yellow heads off emitting their own brand of spring joy.
-I’m particularly fond of dwarf daffodils such as ‘Tete te Tete’ and ‘Jetfire’.
+I was lucky to find a few pots of them sitting on a customer’s patio steps, flowering their little yellow heads off, emitting their own brand of spring joy.
+I’m particularly fond of dwarf daffodils such as ‘Tete a Tete’ and ‘Jetfire’.
 The dwarf varieties are particularly good if you live in a windy place.

 Weed Free – Yipee!!!

-What the pictures show is an area in a customers garden which used to have a blackcurrant bush .
-A few year ago I took out the bush.
-In order to stop the weeds growing I covered the area with some landscape fabric or as it is also know some weed suppressant membrane.
-Low and behold when I pulled back the fabric recently there was not one weed.
-So if you are leaving an area fallow for a while cover it with landscape fabric and forget all about the weeding.
+What the pictures show is an area in a customer’s garden which used to have a blackcurrant bush .
+A few year ago I took out the bush and in order to stop the weeds growing, I covered the area with some landscape fabric, or as it is also known, some weed suppressant membrane.
+Low and behold, when I pulled back the fabric recently, there was not one weed, so if you are leaving an area fallow for a while, cover it with landscape fabric and forget all about the weeding.

 Blue is the colour